X (2022 film): Plot

-Noticing RJ is missing, Lorraine enlists Wayne’s help in finding him.
-Wayne searches the barn and steps on a large nail.
-He then sees something moving outside and, when he peeps through a hole in the door, Pearl shoves a pitchfork through and into his eyes, killing him instantly.
-Meanwhile, Howard invites Lorraine into their house, claiming Pearl has gone missing.
-He asks Lorraine to retrieve a flashlight from the basement; she goes down and discovers a naked male corpse hanging from the ceiling.

-Howard goes to the guest house and asks Jackson to help him find Pearl.
-When they split up to scout the lake's perimeter, Jackson finds a submerged car in the water.
-Howard throws his flashlight into the lake, tricking Jackson to go in to retrieve it, hoping he will be attacked by the alligator lurking nearby.
-Jackson makes it out but is confronted by Howard who shoots him in the chest, blowing his body back into the lake.
-Meanwhile, Pearl sneaks into the guest house, undresses, and climbs into bed with Maxine, caressing her body.
-Maxine awakens in horror to find Pearl lying next to her, waking Bobby-Lynne.
+Noticing RJ's absence, Lorraine and Wayne search for him.
+In the barn, Wayne steps on a large nail and is stabbed in the eyes by Pearl with a pitchfork.
+Meanwhile, Howard lures Lorraine into their house, claiming Pearl has gone missing.
+He asks Lorraine to retrieve a flashlight from the basement.
+When she goes down, Howard locks the door and she discovers a naked male corpse hanging from the ceiling.
+Howard goes to the guesthouse and asks Jackson to help find Pearl.
+When they split up to scout the lake's perimeter, Jackson finds a car submerged in the water.
+After failing to draw Jackson into the water with his flashlight, Howard confronts him and shoots him in the chest.
+Meanwhile, Pearl sneaks into the guesthouse, undresses, and climbs into bed with Maxine, caressing her body, who awakens in horror to find Pearl lying next to her, her scream waking Bobby-Lynne.

-Back in the house, Lorraine breaks through the basement door with a hatchet but Howard attacks, breaking her fingers with the butt of his shotgun.
-Bobby-Lynne finds Pearl standing on the edge of the lake.
-Thinking she has dementia, Bobby-Lynne tries to help her, only for Pearl to slap her, insult her and push her into the water.
-The alligator bites down on her head and then kills her with a death roll.
-Pearl and Howard return to the guest house and have sex, while Maxine hides under the bed.
-Maxine manages to escape to the van where she finds RJ's decapitated corpse and the vehicle's tires slashed.
-She arms herself with a pistol from the glovebox and enters the house to free a traumatized Lorraine from the basement.
-Lorraine attempts to flee from the house but is shot in the head by Howard.
-As the couple begin moving her body, the dying Lorraine twitches, startling Howard and causing him to suffer a heart attack and die.
+Back in the house, Lorraine breaks through the basement door with a hatchet but Howard breaks her fingers.
+Bobby-Lynne finds Pearl standing on the lake's edge and tries to help her.
+Pearl insults Bobby-Lynne and pushes her into the water where an alligator kills her.
+Pearl and Howard reunite and enter the guesthouse where they have sex.
+Maxine escapes to the van and arms herself with a pistol.
+She frees Lorraine, who runs out of the front door, only to be shot by Howard.
+As the couple moves her body inside the house, Lorraine's corpse twitches, startling Howard and causing him to have a fatal heart attack.